junxit/us-congress-bills-110/metadata.md

 - 2007-07-30 — Mr. Davis (IL) asked unanimous consent to discharge from committee and consider.
 - 2007-07-30 — On passage Passed without objection. (text: CR 7/31/2007 CR H8838)
 - 2007-07-30 — Passed/agreed to in House: On passage Passed without objection.(text: CR 7/31/2007 CR H8838)
+- 2007-07-31 — Received in the Senate.
+- 2007-08-03 — Read twice and referred to the Committee on Homeland Security and Governmental Affairs.